cycle/docs/annotated/relations.md

-nullable    | bool   | Defines if relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in parent entity, defaults to primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` where       | array  | Additional where condition to be applied for the relation, defaults to none. fkCreate    | bool   | Set to true to automatically create FK on outerKey, defauls to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `SET NULL`
+nullable    | bool   | Defines if relation can be nullable (child can have no parent), defaults to `false` innerKey    | string | Inner key in parent entity, defaults to primary key outerKey    | string | Outer key name, defaults to `{parentRole}_{innerKey}` fkCreate    | bool   | Set to true to automatically create FK on outerKey, defauls to `true` fkAction    | CASCADE, NO ACTION, SET NULL | FK onDelete and onUpdate action, defaults to `SET NULL`
 indexCreate | bool   | Create index on outerKey, defaults to `true`